mnopqr1/AoC2023/README.md

 2 I forgot to change the main so that it actually calls part 2 so I kept getting the wrong answer...
 Oh and I did it in Python, I guess I'm already giving up on C++...

+## Day 4
+My fastest day so far, by far!
+I was blocked once because I tried to re-use the function I wrote for part 1 in part 2 but forgot that that function does not give me the number I want but 2^ the number I want.
+And also I re-learned today that `sum(d)` when `d` is a dict gives you the sum of the dictionary keys, not the values!